PyO3/pyo3/guide/src/python_from_rust.md

-# Call Python functions from Rust
+# Calling Python in Rust code

+These APIs work from Rust whenever you have a `Python` object handy, whether PyO3 is built for an extension module or not.

 ## Want to run just an expression?
-Then use eval.
+Then use `eval`.

 [`Python::eval`](https://pyo3.rs/master/doc/pyo3/struct.Python.html#method.eval) is
-a method to execute a [Python expression](https://docs.python.org/3.7/reference/expressions.html) and returns the evaluated value as `PyAny`.
+a method to execute a [Python expression](https://docs.python.org/3.7/reference/expressions.html) and return the evaluated value as a `&PyAny` object.

 ```rust
 use pyo3::prelude::*;